 John Gielgud Collection

 This collection was donated by the Gielgud Estate and consists of over 200 books about theatre, acting and actors.
 Gielgud was a theatrical pioneer who revolutionised modes of Shakespearean interpretation and performance.
 As a descendent of nineteenth-century theatrical aristocracy, the Terry family – he was a great nephew of Ellen Terry – he had theatre in his blood.
-A friend of Sam Wanamaker, Gielgud was a supporter of the Globe to which his collection is an enduring testimony.
+A friend of Sam Wanamaker, Gielgud was a supporter of the Globe to which his collection is testimony.